RaphaelIT7/gmod-holylib/README.md

 #### string util.FancyTableToJSON(table tbl, bool pretty, bool ignorecycle)
 ignorecycle - If `true` it won't throw a lua error when you have a table that is recursive/cycle.<br>

-Convers the given table to json.<br>
+Converts the given table to json.<br>
 Unlike Gmod's version, this function will turn the numbers to an integer if they are one/fit one.<br>
 This version is noticably faster than Gmod's version and uses less memory in the process.<br>